Grade Level: 9 (9-11)

 - In what ways are one or more of the non-renewable energy sources similar to renewable energy sources?
 (Possible answers: Fossil fuels are replenished naturally via the carbon cycle, but it is not in a short period of time [millions of years].
 Nuclear power plants emit little to no pollutants and toxins into the air.)

 - Do you think it is best to spend money developing renewable energy sources and technologies, developing ways to burn fossil fuels more cleanly, developing ways to remove the pollutants from the air that are released by the burning of fossil fuels, or developing other ways to make non-renewable energy cleaner?
-Use what you have learned as support to argue for different answers.
+Use what you have learned as support to construct an argument for different answers.
+Have students make a claim and defend their position to their classmates.

 - A developer wants to install 50 new wind turbines on a farm near your home.
 What are some advantages and disadvantages to this plan?
 (Possible answers: Advantages - local economic activity, pollution-free energy; Disadvantages - possibly higher electric rates, possibly aesthetics/disruption of views)